wso2/docs-is/en/asgardeo/docs/tutorials/auth-users-into-android-apps.md

 After registering your application with Asgardeo, you can enable [user attributes for the app]({{base_path}}/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md).
 These attributes correspond to the user's profile information that can be retrieved by the application with the user's consent.

 !!! note
-      If you need additional attributes that are not listed in the user’s profile section by default, you can [configure new attributes]({{base_path}}/guides/users/attributes/manage-attributes.md) and retrieve them through the `profile` scope.
+      If you need additional attributes that are not listed in the user's profile section by default, you can [configure new attributes]({{base_path}}/guides/users/attributes/manage-attributes.md) and retrieve them through the `profile` scope.

 Note that admin users are not allowed to log in to the Android application.
 Therefore, it is necessary to create a business user in Asgardeo.
 See the instructions on [managing users in Asgardeo]({{base_path}}/guides/users/manage-customers/#onboard-a-user).